Tyrrrz/Tyrrrz.me/data/blog/parsing-steam-market/Post.md

 }
 ```

-As you can see, it doesn't provide very much but it contains aggregated pricing information, which is exactly what we need.
+As you can see, it doesn't provide a lot of data, but it contains aggregated pricing information, which is exactly what we need.

 It's also worth noting that sometimes the response may not contain `median_price` and `volume`.
 I'm not sure why it happens but make sure to handle such cases too.